kquo/tips/index.md

+Quick and useful tips.

-AI systems like ChatGPT (<https://chat.openai.com/chat>) are gradually making FAQ sites like this one superfluous 😀🤓.
-See [BASH query example](chatgpt-bash.jpg), or even [how I created this entry within this file](chatpgt-markdown.jpg).
+Although AI systems like ChatGPT (<https://chat.openai.com/chat>) are gradually making FAQ sites like this superfluous 😀🤓.

 <body> <h4> <table>